Alethio36/mediastack/docs/adding-a-service.md

    user, folders, start), waits for it to report healthy and prints its URL.
    "n" prints the `enable` command for later.

-The result is an ordinary override service: edit the YAML any time, compose merges it, and `upgrade` never touches it.
+The result is an ordinary compose file: edit it any time — add environment variables, devices, volumes, or the other containers an app needs (a database, a cache: one file can hold several services) — and `upgrade` never touches it.
+You can also write a file there by hand or drop in one someone shared; the label contract below is what makes the stack manage it.

+Rules for a file in `custom/compose.d/`:

+* it has a top-level `services:` block (block YAML, as `new-service` writes);
+* it adds services — a name already used by a shipped service or another of your files is refused, naming both.
+To change a shipped service, use `custom/override.yml`;
+* relative paths resolve from the repo folder, as in every compose file here;
+* a container without `mediastack.managed: "true"` runs, but gets no status row, backups, doctor checks or updates.

-The script discovers services from compose labels — it contains no service lists, so override services get status rows, doctor checks, backups and the update pipeline like any shipped service.
+The script discovers services from compose labels — it contains no service lists, so your services get status rows, doctor checks, backups and the update pipeline like any shipped service.

 ## The label contract